 The Oxford Law Society is the largest student law society in the UK and the largest subject society at the University of Oxford.
 It is the primary resource for Oxford students who are considering a career in the legal profession.
 Every term we host a number of presentations and application workshops with leading law firms, which help our members make informed decisions about their future career paths and aid them in any applications they may be making.
 Our opportunities help members who are looking to secure first-year insight schemes, vacation schemes, or training contracts with the most prestigious law firms.
 Moreover, our presentations and workshops are always relevant to non-law students.
 Indeed, we have a number of events this term which are aimed exclusively at non-law students considering a career in law.

 One of the highlights of the Oxford social calendar is the incredible LawSoc Ball.
 These are held at the end of every term and are always extravagant affairs.
 Previous venues have included, The National Gallery, Natural History Museum, and Blenheim Palace.
-This Michaelmas, we invite you to an unforgettable night at the Victoria & Albert Museum.

 With such an array of opportunities available this term, there’s no better time to join the Oxford Law Society.
 Membership of the Society is excellent value and members can make back their membership fee by attending only a couple of events.
 More information on how to become a member can be found later in this term card.
 We look forward to seeing you at an event this term!